anadis504/tiralabra-maze/Documentation/WeekReport2.md

 Eller's algorithm
 Wilson's algorithm

 Both algorithms create a perfect maze, having no loops or isolated areas and only one path from any point to another in the maze.
-In other words creating a spannig tree.
+In other words creating a spanning tree.

+Wilson's algorithm generates labyrinths at random using loop-erased random walks.
+By this all the possible mazes are generated with the same probability.